DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/6_LLVMComparison/2_llvm-reward-function.rst

 What to compare?
     The team will be using the equivalency class method described in the RL part of the documentation to transform  the LLVM.
-This method is garanteed to retain the behavior of the program, so our reward function will not need to compare behavior.
+This method is guaranteed to retain the behavior of the program, so our reward function will not need to compare behavior.

     Additionally, we plan to decompile at a function by function level, so we will not have to worry about comparing whole programs.

     Instead, the team will focus on the LLVM classes for Functions, Basic Blocks, and Instructions.
-The LLVM Comparator function will provide good reference for comparison, although that class is used tocompare behavior.
+The LLVM Comparator function will provide good reference for comparison, although that class is used to compare behavior.

     Possible attributes to compare include: